mariohernandez/component-based-development/exercises/3-prepare-drupal.md

 * Click **Save Configuration**

-### 2.6 Disable Drupal Caching and enable twig debuggin
+### 2.6 Disable Drupal Caching and enable twig debugging

 Follow the instructions on this article to [disable drupal caching and enable twig debugging](https://www.drupal.org/node/2598914).